 AASHE– STARS GOLD

 UW-Milwaukee is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE), and participates in the Sustainability, Tracking, Assessment and Rating System (STARS).
-In 2016 UWM moved up to a STARS Gold Rating from Silver.
+In 2016 UWM moved up to a STARS Gold Rating from Silver, and retained Gold in 2019.
 See UWM’s Sustainability Report here.

 The University of Wisconsin-Milwaukee was among the schools recognized in 2016 by the U.S. Department of Education for efforts in sustainability and reducing environmental impact.
 The award is based on UWM’s high achievement in three key areas: reducing environmental impact and costs; improving the health and wellness of students and staff; and providing effective environmental and sustainability education, incorporating STEM, civic skills and green career pathways.